Discovering Asian Hot Pot: A Comprehensive Guide for Newbies

 When it comes to beef, ensuring a good amount of fat and marbling is key.
 For pork, opt for thin cuts like shoulder or pork belly.
 Lamb is mostly eaten at Chinese hot pots, especially in spicy broths.

-If you’d like more flavour in your meats, a simple marinade of soy sauce, rice wine and ginger do the trick.
+If you’d like more flavour in your meats, We recommend a simple marinade of soy sauce, rice wine and ginger do the trick.
 Korean hot pot, or jeongol, comes in many variations and bulgogi jeongol is the more popular one.
 Simply marinade beef in soy sauce, sugar, rice wine, sesame oil and pepper, then add this to the stew.

 Seafood